LiveKit LogoDocs

 LiveKit Ingress lets you import video from another source into a LiveKit room.
 While WebRTC is a versatile and scalable transport protocol for both media ingestion and delivery, some applications require integrating with existing workflows or equipment that do not support WebRTC.
-Perhaps your users want to publish video from OBS Studio or a dedicated hardware device.
+Perhaps your users want to publish video from OBS Studio or a dedicated hardware device, or maybe they want to stream the content of media file hosted on a HTTP server to a room.
 LiveKit Ingress makes these integrations easy.

 Workflow

-2. Your user copies and pastes the URL into your streaming workflow
+2. Your user copies and pastes the URL and key into your streaming workflow

 3. Your user starts their stream